reillypidgeon/bacteria_genome_mining/README.md

 # Then run the scripts as shown in the Usage section below
 ```
 <br>
-On a HPC cluster like those from the Digital Research Alliance of Canada, modules need to first be loaded.
+On a HPC cluster like those from the Digital Research Alliance of Canada, you must first load the modules. <br>
 These steps are already included in the slurm-ready scripts in the slurm_scripts directory. <br>

 ```
 # Loading modules
 module load python scipy-stack mmseqs2

-# In the slurm_scripts directory, the 04_pyrodigal_annotations.slurm script creates a virtual environment and installs pyrodigal using requirements in slurm_scripts/pyrodigal_requirements.txt
+# In the slurm_scripts directory, the 04_pyrodigal_annotations.slurm script creates a virtual environment
+# Then installs pyrodigal using requirements in slurm_scripts/pyrodigal_requirements.txt
 module load python

 virtualenv --no-download "${SLURM_TMPDIR}/pyrodigal_env"